|COUNTY WIDE BURN BAN STILL ON. PLEASE BE CAREFUL AND HAVE NO OPEN FIRES!

 Road Committee Report - Darell Fellers advised everyone that the new rock hammer was outside at the shop.
 The Road Crew has been working on Remington

-comment was made as to the caliche that has been ordered.
-Jay Jarrett advised that his brother, Keith Jarrett has been ill but that Jay’s nephew was going to
+was made as to the caliche that has been ordered.
+Jay Jarrett advised that his brother, Keith Jarrett has been ill but that Jay’s nephew was going to begin screening

-begin screening the caliche and that his son Brian would begin delivering it as soon as possible.
-Our warmest wishes go our to Keith Jarratt with hopes for a
+the caliche and that his son Brian would begin delivering it as soon as possible.
+Our warmest wishes go our to Keith Jarratt with hopes for a complete and speedy

 February 8, 2020 Meet and Greet for Tommy Jackson

 Today's Meet and Greet for Tommy Jackson at the DMPOA Community Center was a great success.
 Tommy, a DMR resident, is running for Jeff Davis Constable.

 MARCH 14, 2020 MONTHLY DMPOA BOARD MEETING (Unofficial Synopsis)